 The Senate's amendments to Bill C-6, made on 15 December 2009, have been criticized by the government.
 According to media reports, following the Senate's adoption of the amendments introduced by Senators Banks and Furey at third reading, the Minister of Health, the Honourable Leona Aglukkaq, indicated that she was "outraged," and described the Senate's amendments as "putting the health and safety of Canadians at risk."
-Other media reports indicate that the government intends to reintroduce Bill C-6 "in its original form" once the 3rd Session of the 40th Parliament commences.
-It is unclear, from these reports, however, whether "in its original form" means the form in which Bill C-6 was introduced at first reading during the 2nd Session of the 40th Parliament in the House of Commons, or whether it means Bill C-6 as amended by the House of Commons during the 2nd Session of the 40th Parliament.
+63 Other media reports indicated that the government intended to reintroduce Bill C-6 "in its original form" once the 3rd Session of the 40th Parliament commenced.
+64 Finally introduced on 9 June 2010 as Bill C-36, the bill includes all House of Commons amendments made to Bill C-6, and some amendments recommended by the Standing Senate Committee on Social Affairs, Science and Technology (but not agreed to by the Senate), but not the amendments introduced by Senators Furey and Banks at third reading.